kylegwilliam/byu-cs324/hw-fork-exec/README.md

     ----------------------------
     ```

- 4. You will be doing a writeup on this assignment.
-Call your writeup
-    `forkexec.txt`.
-Make sure you answer any questions/provide outputs as
-    stated in the *bolded* questions/statements (there should be 20 in all).

 # Part 1: `exec()` Overview

 Open `exec.c`, and look at what it does.
 Then answer the following questions.
-Note that you will be _testing_ the behavior of `exec.c` in Part 2, so you will
+Note that you will be _testing_ the behavior of `exec.c` in Part 2, so you
-want to consider these questions as you go through that part.
+might want to revisit these questions after you go through that part.

- 1. *Briefly describe its behavior.*
+ 1. *Briefly describe the behavior of `exec.c`.*

- 2. *Under what condition(s) will the final `printf()` statement get executed?*
+ 2. *At what point will the final `printf()` statement get executed?*

 # Part 2: `exec()` Experimentation